State representative to keep pharmacy license after DUI

 Stephens was arrested by Decatur police in March after police witnessed him crossing the center line and hitting a curb on U.S. 51.
 Police officials said his blood alcohol content was .101.

-If you or someone you know has been charged with driving under the influence, contact the Champaign DUI defense lawyers of Thomas A. Bruno & Associates at 217-328-6000 to learn more about your rights.
+If you or someone you know has been charged with driving under the influence, contact the Champaign DUI defense lawyers of Bruno Law Offices at 217-328-6000 to learn more about your rights.